deepsingh132/aionair/README.md

 **Set Up Environment Variables**

-Create a new file named `.env` in the root of your project and add the following content:
+Create a new file named `.env` in the root of your project and add the following content to your local env file and on the convex dashboard:

 ```env
 CONVEX_DEPLOYMENT=